GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 ## 4. Discussion.
-We discussed three ways to discover time series anomaly (i.e., discord).
-As shown, the RRA algorithm is faster than other discord discovery techniques;
+We discussed two new ways to discover time series anomaly (i.e., discord) -- the Rare Rule Anomaly (RRA) algorithm and the rule density curve.
+As shown, the RRA algorithm is faster than other discord discovery techniques, namely brute-force and HOT-SAX.
-in addition, RRA is less sensitive to the parameters selection than the rule-density curve technique.
+In addition, we have shown that the approximation degree is crucial for the optimal performance of RRA and rule density curve algorithms.

 ## 5. The R code to combine all three plots into a nice figure.